-The Abbey Art Department places strong emphasis on giving the girls the skills to fulfil their ideas and creativity in visual form.
-Diversity and creativity are embraced and this ensures the pupils develop decision making and problem solving skills alongside practical art & design skills across a range of materials.
+The Abbey Art Department places strong emphasis on giving the pupils the skills to fulfil their ideas and creativity in visual form.
+Diversity and creativity are embraced and this ensures pupils develop decision making and problem solving skills alongside practical art & design skills across a range of materials.

 The department offers a range of materials and processes including painting and drawing, mixed media, ceramics, printmaking and digital work, with excellent facilities and resources for these.

-Students go on to study the visual arts on a variety of university courses including architecture, fine art, fashion and textiles, art foundation courses, interior design.
+Students go on to study the visual arts on a variety of university courses including architecture, fine art, fashion and textiles, art foundation courses, interior and product design.

 "The word theatre comes from the Greeks.
 It means the seeing place.
 It is the place people come to see the truth about life” – Stella Adler, actress and acting teacher

 The Drama department is a dynamic environment in which girls develop an enduring passion for the subject.
-Drama is offered from Upper III – Upper VI (including at GCSE, A level and IB), taught by experienced and inspiring subject specialists with backgrounds in performance, direction and the study of theatre as an academic discipline, and girls are exposed to wide range of theatrical styles, genres, periods and practitioners.
-As well as exploring the subject as an art form in its own right, Drama students develop their creativity, self-discipline, independence, teamwork, presentation skills and confidence.
-The department aims to develop not only a student’s practical skills but also their appreciation of the social, cultural, historical and political context of theatre.
+Drama is offered from Upper III – Upper VI (including at GCSE, A level and IB), taught by experienced and inspiring subject specialists with backgrounds in performance, direction and the study of theatre as an academic discipline.
+We value process as well as product: the journey really is just as important as the outcome.
+Independent learning, creativity and attention to detail are essential, preparing our students for future study in a range of academic disciplines.
+Drama doesn’t just demand performers: it requires learners to be students of history, politics, sociology, psychology, language, and literature and will develop the ability to synthesise these disciplines into a wider appreciation of the social, historical, political, and cultural context in which theatre exists.

-Examination results have been consistently strong and many students have gone on to study Theatre Studies and Acting at some of the country’s leading universities and drama schools.
-Drama is a respected and challenging subject and is viewed favourably by Russell Group universities.
+Examination results have been consistently strong, and many of our students have gone on to study Drama or Acting at many of the country’s leading universities and conservatoires.

 Follow us on Twitter @theabbey_drama